newbanner1d.jpg

 The New Abode

-So I have moved from a garden by the sea to a garden in the woods not far from the sea.
-It’s another hobbit-like house built into a hill with a half acre of cleared land for gardens and about 2 acres of forest and brambles.
+I have moved from the garden by the sea to a garden in the woods not far from the sea.
+It’s another hobbit-like house built into a hill with a half acre of cleared land for gardens and a forest of brambles.
 There are wild berries and herbs hiding in there somewhere and I’ll find them eventually.
 C.P. and I have made a small dent in setting up new gardens just in time to put them to bed.
 Freya loves it here.
 I’ve never seen her so relaxed.
-Nemo is still pouting.
+Little Nemo is still pouting.
 I think he misses his ocean view.
 I don’t.
 When I look out of any window, all I see are trees.
 It’s so peaceful and much warmer.
 The ocean is a 20 minute walk instead of a 20 second walk.
 This beach has more rocks which also means that there are fewer people.
 Not bad at all.

 Forest garden - under construction